Aref-Haghighi/Python-Codes/README.md

 # Python-Codes
-The trainings of Algorithms programming, and data representation course
+The trainings of Algorithms, programming, and data representation course